Cubs vs. Padres Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 58 hits with eight doubles, a triple, four home runs, 16 walks and 26 RBI.
-He's also stolen 13 bases.
+- Hoerner has nine doubles, a triple, four home runs, 16 walks and 26 RBI (60 total hits).
+He's also swiped 13 bases.

 Hoerner Recent Games